-Columbia University is a founding member of the The Science Alliance at the NYAS and OGA covers the cost of membership for all students in our programs.
+Columbia University is a founding member of the The Science Alliance at the NYAS and VP&S covers the cost of membership for all students in our programs.
 The Alliance is a consortium of universities, teaching hospitals, and independent research facilities committed to advancing the careers of students and postdocs in science, technology, engineering, and mathematics.
 The Alliance provides career advice and opportunities to network and interact with investigators across many institutions and disciplines.
-The Coordinated Doctoral Programs in Biomedical Sciences sponsor interested students for complimentary annual membership to the New York Academy of Sciences (Sign up at http://nyas.org/columbiamed).
+VP&S sponsors interested students for complimentary annual membership to the New York Academy of Sciences (Sign up at http://nyas.org/columbiamed).
 Your membership provides: